 Back in 2001, Tim Berners-Lee, James Hendler and Ora Lassila wrote the Semantic Web for Scientific American.
 The sharing of information and data collection described in that paper tells us about the future of Semantic SEO that many places such as Google work towards.

 A more semantic web doesn’t stuff pages with synonyms or semantically relevant words.
 It is, as Tim Berners-Lee wrote:

 The Semantic Web is not a separate Web but an extension of the current one, in which information is given well-defined meaning, better-enabling computers and people to work in cooperation.

-Most of those articles don’t even contain information about either knowledge graphs or schema, and that is a problem that those don’t cover those topics.
+That is a problem that those don’t cover those topics.